MicrosoftDocs/MigrationPlaybookContent/en-US/steps/sql-to-azuresqldbmi/migration.md

 9. Run and monitor the migration.

 **Important**: For detail on the specific steps associated with:
-* Online migrations, see the information [here](https://docs.microsoft.com/azure/dms/tutorial-sql-server-managed-instance-online#register-the-microsoftdatamigration-resource-provider).
+* Online migrations, see the information <a href="https://docs.microsoft.com/azure/dms/tutorial-sql-server-managed-instance-online#register-the-microsoftdatamigration-resource-provider" aria-label="Online migrations">here.</a>
-* Offline migrations, see the information [here](https://docs.microsoft.com/azure/dms/tutorial-sql-server-to-managed-instance#register-the-microsoftdatamigration-resource-provider).
+* Offline migrations, see the information <a href="https://docs.microsoft.com/azure/dms/tutorial-sql-server-to-managed-instance#register-the-microsoftdatamigration-resource-provider" aria-label="Offline migrations">here.</a>

 ## Data sync and Cutover